aksiksi/gbc/README.md

 3. Install CMake: https://cmake.org/download/
 4. `cargo build`

+The full build in release mode on a 10 core Windows VM takes ~1 min.

 ## Debugger

 The emulator comes with a simple GDB-like debugger CLI.
 Note that the debugger is not included by default.